acehinnnqru/tour-everything/cobra/00-preface.md

 *Cobra*, which is the most popular cli lib of golang, got over 29k stars in GitHub.

+You can view it in detail through its github repository: [spf13/cobra](https://github.com/spf13/cobra).

 ## Structure

 First, we determine the structure of *Cobra*.